-All discharges/ transshipments are monitored;

-Transshipping is only allowed in port subject to the issuing of a permit;

-All vessels must have a functional VMS on board;

-Observer coverage is aimed at 100% for foreign vessels.
+- All discharges/ transshipments are monitored; - Transshipping is only allowed in port subject to the issuing of a transshipment permit; - All vessels must have a functional Vessel Monitoring System ("VMS") on board; and - Observer coverage is 100% for foreign vessels.

-The Branch Fisheries Management under the Department of Agriculture Forestry and Fisheries (DAFF) is the lead agency in South Africa undertaking research on large pelagic species and is working closely with Birdlife SA and WWF in terms of investigating mitigation measures.
+The Branch Fisheries Management under the Department of Agriculture Forestry and Fisheries is the lead agency in South Africa undertaking research on large pelagic species and is working closely with Birdlife South Africa and World Wildlife Fund ("WWF") in terms of investigating mitigation measures.